You calculate click-through-rate (CTR) by dividing the number of times your ad is clicked on by how often it is shown.

 Any relevant keyword or ad should be able to achieve a CTR of at least 1%.
-In fact, Google have been unofficially quoted as stating that a CTR of 2% should be possible as an average for most campaigns.
+In fact, Google has been unofficially quoted as stating that a CTR of 2% should be possible as an average for most campaigns.

 Why Should You Care About Your AdWords CTR?